rirachii/mockstars-landing/NAVIGATION_IMPLEMENTATION.md

 ---

-## ✨ Your MockStars website now has:
+## ✨ Your Mockstars website now has:
 - ✅ **Professional navigation** on every page
 - ✅ **Blog integration** with easy access
 - ✅ **Mobile-responsive design**